FunSTW/Unity-URP-Mirror/README.md

-# 🚧URP-Mirror🚧
-🚧WIP🚧
+ 🚧URP-Mirror
 ✨ Mirror in URP.
-Support VR Single-Pass-Instanced Rendering.
+For VR Single-Pass-Instanced Rendering.
-✒️ MultPass is temporarily not supported, fixing in progress
+✒️ VR MultiPass is currently not supported, but there may be future updates to include it.

  \- | all-in-one VR Device | Support
 ----------|---------|----------